sombersomni/encage/README.md

 As you can see, you can start your class off with generic values which can be changed later with each new instance.
 Here's a break down for each property
 ###Object Properties
-⋅⋅* Public
+* Public
-...This holds all your variables and functions that you want to be publically accessable for every instance object you create.
+  This holds all your variables and functions that you want to be publically accessable for every instance object you create.
 This is similar to creating normal variables, however we use this naming convention to keep the code more manageable.

-⋅⋅* Private
+* Private
-...This holds all your vairables you want to remain hidden and safe.
+  This holds all your vairables you want to remain hidden and safe.
 No one can access this variable, not even you, unless you create a public function to retreive the variables value.
 ```js
 const User = {
     public: { getPrivateAddress() { return this.private.address } },
     private: { address: '555 Fake Dr' }
 }
 ```
-...Private variables can not be passed down to inherited Classes!
+  Private variables can not be passed down to inherited Classes!
 You may want to use the Protected property if you want this feature.

-⋅⋅* Protected
+* Protected
-...Protected variables work just like private variables, except they can be passed down to Classes that inherit from this Encage Object.
+  Protected variables work just like private variables, except they can be passed down to Classes that inherit from this Encage Object.

-⋅⋅* Static
+* Static
-...These variables are used to keep track of your instances from your Base Class (Encage Object).
+  These variables are used to keep track of your instances from your Base Class (Encage Object).
 They are publically available from the Base Class, but can not be tampered with by instances.
 Instances can only read the data from static variables but cannot write to the variables.
 Here's an example below.
 ```js
 const Shape = {
     static: { numOfShapes: 0, countShapes() { this.static.numOfShapes++ } },